 - Evidence of transmission to the wider community

 - Capacity to isolate and quarantine

 - MU Health Care’s capacity to treat intensive cases and PPE availability

 This comprehensive, multifactorial approach enables Incident Command to recommend strategic actions and keeps the university’s response proactive.

 Designing the plan

 In May 2020, UM System President and MU Chancellor Mun Y. Choi announced seven work groups guided by our medical experts and key university leaders from MU’s schools and colleges, MU Health Care, Mizzou Athletics, Operations and the UM System.

 Work groups chart (click on the graphic to enlarge)

 Executive team members

-- Mun Y. Choi, UM System president and MU interim chancellor
+- Mun Y. Choi, UM System president and MU chancellor

 - Latha Ramchand, provost and executive vice chancellor for academic affairs